elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 <figcaption>Universal Access indicator</figcaption>
 </figure>

-elementary OS 6 includes a new Universal Access indicator to expose toggles for features like the screen reader, on-screen keyboard, dwell click, etc. so they're easy to turn on or off as needed.
-We've also improved usability throughout elementary OS with new features and better defaults.
+elementary OS 6 includes a new Universal Access indicator to expose toggles for features like the Screen Reader, Onscreen Keyboard, Dwell Click, etc. so they're easy to turn on or off as needed.
+Dwell Click and Locate Pointer sport new accent-colored animations in OS 6 to make them more visible.
+We've also improved usability throughout the OS with new features and better defaults.

 The redesigned and rewritten system stylesheet ensures much higher contrast by default across the desktop and native apps—including those from developers on AppCenter; this can help people with vision needs, those with unconventional hardware setups like projectors or older, low-contrast displays, and even just anyone using their device in a bright environment like direct sunlight.

 Expanded text size scaling and a new dyslexia-friendly text option can help those with specific vision or reading needs.
 In addition, the new system stylesheet now uses the text size to smartly scale the rest of the UI, making it a real option for handling display resolutions that don't fit nicely into the integer scaling buckets—all while keeping the UI pixel-perfect and crisp.

 The new dark style preference is a visual treat for those who prefer it, but it can also help those with light sensitivity and migraines be able to more comfortably use elementary OS.
 The new Slate accent color can reduce the effect of distracting colors for those with specific learning or attention needs.
 And by exposing keyboard shortcuts more consistently in context menus and tooltips throughout the entire desktop in OS 6, we're helping newer users, keyboard warriors, and those with limited mobility learn how to accomplish their tasks without reaching for the mouse or touchpad.

 Multi-touch gestures are a new slick way you can navigate the OS on a touchpad or touch screen, but also improve accessibility: previously keyboard-only features like desktop zoom are now able to be used solely on a touchpad or touch screen with a three- or four-finger pinch to zoom.
+For zoom specifically, we've also increased the maximum zoom level and added feedback when unable to zoom further in either direction.

 We've also improved our iconography in elementary OS to improve accessibility and inclusivity.
 Consistently rounded shapes across arrows, media controls, and more are more friendly and inviting.
 Depictions of people in icons are now more generic and gender-neutral.
 And several color icons have been improved for contrast and visibility across a variety of backgrounds, especially when used with the new dark style.

-## …and tons more

-We've kept with the above themes throughout all the updates to elementary OS.
-Here's just a bit more of what's new in OS 6:

 ---